virtualyou/userauth/README.md

 ```
 6. Do the following, one time only for local testing.
 Comment the `db.sequelize.sync();` line and uncomment
    the commented section calling `initial();`
-7. In `server.js` comment the cookie domain around line 19.
+7. In `index.ts` comment the cookie domain around line 19.
 8. Run `npm start`.
 This will create the tables and create the static Role objects.
 9. Kill the running server, put the code back with the `db.sequelize.sync()`, and `npm start` again.
 The database is prepared for use
    now.